- JUST FOR POSITION DO NOT DELETE

-The Battle at Sarhū is fought between the Ming and the Jurchen Latter Jin (1616-1636).
+The Battle at Sarhū is fought between the Ming and the forces of the Jurchen’s Latter Jin government (1616-1636).

 Wanli Reign, 48th Year

 The Wanli Emperor dies on the twenty-first day.
-Following the late emperor’s will, the next day the heir apparent endows troops on the frontier with millions in public funds and discharges eunuchs sent by the Wanli Emperor to collect and supervise mining and sale taxes across the country.
+Following the posthumous edict, the next day the heir apparent endows troops in the borderlands with millions of taels in public funds.
+He also discharges the eunuchs sent by the Wanli Emperor to collect and supervise mining and sale taxes across the country.

-The heir apparent Zhu Changluo ascends the throne, adopting the reign name Taichang.
+The heir apparent Zhu Changluo ascends the throne and adopts the reign name Taichang.
 On the fourth day, he appoints Shi Jixie (1560-1635) as the vice minister of personnel and Shen Que, the vice minister of rites in the southern capital as the minister of rites and grand secretary of the East Hall.
-They are to participate in the handling of state affairs.
-On the twelfth day, the newly enthroned emperor falls ill but continues to supervise matters of state.
-On the fourteenth day, he announces his eldest son Zhu Youjiao as the heir apparent and designates the ninth day of the following month for the crowning ceremony.
+They are to participate in the handling of court affairs.
+On the twelfth day, the newly enthroned emperor falls ill but continues to supervise imperial matters.
+On the fourteenth day, he announces his eldest son Zhu Youjiao as the heir apparent and designates the ninth day of the following month for the enthronement ceremony.
 On the twenty-first day, the emperor’s condition is very serious, and on the twenty-ninth day his condition worsens.
-He takes two red pills presented by the chief minister of the Court of State Ceremonial (Honglu si), Li Kezhuo, and becomes critically ill.
+He takes two red pills presented by Li Kezhuo, the chief minister of the Court of State Ceremonial (Honglu si), and becomes critically ill.